dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies2401.md

 An Erroneous Example

-The macro’s not quite perfect
+The macro's not quite perfect

 The macro is still not perfect